 Branch-based version control makes this even more powerful by providing a dedicated space for designers to work independently, yet concurrently, with their team, connecting the changes and the thinking behind them to specific, referenceable points in time, also known as Commits.
 With Branches, every exploration effectively becomes a new version of the current state of things, allowing every designer to communicate “what could be.”

 Practically, this means that there’s less reinventing the wheel (“Oh hey, we’ve done this before...here’s why it didn’t work”), less likelihood for error (“Why, yes, you can revert back to the previous Commit”) and more clarity and transparency around who’s worked on what, and when.

 In Abstract, Branches are a foundational part of our version control platform.
 Any number of designers can work on the same exact files in Branches — their own individual workspaces — and always maintain their version of work.
 This makes it even clearer who is doing the work and how they arrived at the current state.
-Branches can also be merged, enabling designers to converge the “best” versions of work and approved changes into a centralized source of truth: the Master file.
+Branches can also be merged, enabling designers to converge the “best” versions of work and approved changes into a centralized source of truth: the Master (now called Main) file.

 A Branch of your own: from chaos to clarity

 The creative process is often referred to as “messy.”
 This idea has subsequently been reinforced by the media as an all-encompassing slogan: “the design process is messy.”